-There is a wide range of acne medication options available, from topical treatments for mild symptoms through to drugs of varying strengths to treat more severe cases.
+There is a wide range of acne medication options available, from topical treatments for mild symptoms to drugs of varying strengths for more severe cases.
 The right medicine, when used according to prescription, can help reduce blemishes and decrease the risk of permanent damage to skin.

 How do I know if medical treatment is the right option for my skin?